YahooArchive/ctv-ttml/README.md

 Below are examples of the default implementation.
 Both of these examples do the same thing.

 	// explicit default

 	new KONtx.media.Captions({
 		renderer: "auto"
 	});

 	// implicit default

 	new KONtx.media.Captions();

 It should be noted that there is no way to force the hardware renderer.
 This is because not all device partners support the hardware path.
-If "auto" is chosen then Yahoo will detect the hardware support and, if available, use it but if it is not available Yahoo will fall back to the software path automatically.
+If "auto" is chosen then Yahoo will detect the hardware support and, if available, use it, but if it is not available Yahoo will fall back to the software path automatically.

 ------------------------------------------------------------------------------------------------------------------------